vbotka/ansible-examples/README.md

 - Example 276.
 Development of a module (community.general.ucl)
 - Example 277. lineinfile can't modify a line using backrefs or add the line if missing
 - Example 278. ansible_managed
+- Example 279.
+Development of a module (supports_check_mode and changed)

 ## License